Incapamentum/incapamentum.github.io/content/hobbies/reading.md

 - _The Alchemist_ by Paolo Coelho
 - _Brothers of the Wind_ by Tad Williams
 - _Tomorrow, and Tomorrow, and Tomorrow_ by Gabrielle Zevin
+- _The Heart of What Was Lost_ by Tad Williams

 ## A Non-Exhaustive Book Backlog in No Particular Order

-- _The Witchwood Crown_ by Tad Williams
 - _Empire of Grass_ by Tad Wiliams
 - _Into the Narrowdark_ by Tad Williams
 - _The Navigator's Children_ by Tad Williams (unreleased, expected 2024)